 Convenient foods, packaged foods, and fast foods may contain toxins, such as GMOs, preservatives, additives, trans and hydrogenated oils, artificial sweeteners, and more chemicals that harm your gut and your whole bodily health.

 Smoking contributes to inflammation in the gut.
 There is no denying cigarettes are full of toxins and are really bad for your whole health including gut health.

 And sources say that avoiding smoking can raise your levels of good bacteria and reduce the bad bacteria.
 So you see its crucial to quit smoking if you want to heal your leaky gut fast.

 It shouldn’t really surprise us that research has found that the more you drink the more you are likely to have changes in gut permeability.

-The research found out that there was a definite change in the bacteria in animal studies, and this led to systemic inflammation and visceral adipose tissue inflammation, and insulin insensitivity and they attributed these changes to colonic barrier disruption.
+Research shows that there is a definite change in the bacteria in animal studies, due to poor sleep leading to systemic inflammation visceral adipose tissue inflammation, and insulin insensitivity and they attributed these changes to colonic barrier disruption.

 This bedtime routine will help you fall asleep fast and start healing your gut.